ZachoH/Copenhagen_city_data/_posts/2025-03-31-Children-in-the-city-of-Copehagen.markdown

 </table>
 <br>
 <p>
 NOX is a mix of NO and NO2, where NO2 is causing the most harm and is emmitted from fuel combustion, which in urban areas mainly stem from vehicles.
 According to the <a href="https://www.gov.uk/government/statistics/air-quality-statistics/ntrogen-dioxide">UK Department for Environment, Food and Rural Affairs</a>, NO2 can cause short term inflammation in the airways and may increase susceptibility to respiratory infections, which can hinder the development of childrens lungs and can aggravate asthma.
-Looking at <ref target="fig2">Figure 2</ref> the NO2 emissions exceeds the limits of 200 µg/m³ many times throughout March, raising concerns about prolonged exposure for children living in these circumstances.
-In order to investigate how big the concentrations are during an average day, a polar bar chart in <ref target="fig3">Figure 3</ref> presents how the emissions of this specific pollutant average across hours during the days in March, which is more comparable to the EU standards.
+Looking at  <a href="#fig2">Figure 2</a> the NO2 emissions exceeds the limits of 200 µg/m³ many times throughout March, raising concerns about prolonged exposure for children living in these circumstances.
+In order to investigate how big the concentrations are during an average day, a polar bar chart in  <a href="#fig3">Figure 3</a> presents how the emissions of this specific pollutant average across hours during the days in March, which is more comparable to the EU standards.
 </p>

 <figure id="fig3">
  {% include NO2_emissions.png %}